2 min read

 OPENING A NON-RESIDENT BANK ACCOUNT IN SERBIA FOR NATURAL PERSONS

 As a non-resident, a natural person can open a bank account in Serbia by personally initiating the procedure in the bank.
-This is especially important for people who apply for temporary residence in Serbia on the basis of employment, since their salary is paid through this account.
+This is especially important for people who apply for temporary residence in Serbia of based on employment since their salary is paid through this account.

-Upon approval, you would be requested to come to the bank again to sign all of the documents and collect a copy of your contracts.
+Upon approval, you would be requested to come to the bank again to sign all of the documents and and collect a copy of your contracts.
 From that day, your bank account is active.
-It usually takes the bank a few days to issue the cards you choose.
+It usually takes the bank a few days (7 to 10 days) to issue the cards you choose.
 Depending on the tariff package, users can get a Dina card, which is a means of payment that can be used in Serbia, and a Master Card, or Visa card, which can be used in other countries.
+Additionally, depending on the tariff package, you can also opt for electronic banking, which greatly facilitates the use of banking services.

 OPENING A NON-RESIDENT BUSINESS BANK ACCOUNT IN SERBIA

-To open the non-resident business bank account, the client will need to go through the approval procedure in the bank.
+To open the non-resident business bank account, the client first need to go through the approval procedure in the bank (KYC procedure).
 This procedure consists of reviewing the company’s registration and ownership documentation.
-Given the fact that in this case, the bank will check the company’s data as well as the data on the natural persons who own or represent the company, as well as the fact that the company may be only a link in the larger chain, the procedure of approval may take a bit longer compared to the approval procedure for non-resident bank of a natural person.
+Given the fact that in this case, the bank will check the company’s data as well as the data on the natural persons who are shareholders/stakeholdersor represent the company, as well as the fact that the company may be only a link in the larger chain, In which case must come to physical persons who are located at the end of that chain and who have more than 25% stake/actions in the foreign company – the procedure of approval may take a bit longer compared to the approval procedure for non-resident bank of a natural person.

 NECESSARY DOCUMENTATION AND RELEVANT INFORMATION

-To give you an idea of the information that needs to be presented and revealed to the bank’s management and available to the Serbian National Bank, we can refer you to the documentation which will be required by the bank.
+To give you an idea of the information that needs to be presented and revealed to the bank’s management and available to the Serbian National Bank, we can refer you to the documentation that will be required by the bank.
 Keep in mind that different banks may have different requirements regarding this issue.
 In some, the procedure will be simpler, while in others the whole procedure will take longer and the documentation you submit can be much more extensive.
+For this reason, it is recommended that you first consult with the bank where you plan to open a non-resident account about the documentation required to open the account.
+What is common for most of the banks is the following:

-In that matter, the company will need to present a newly issued registry act, i.e., the extract from the official business registry, which contains all the relevant information on the company.
+• Submission of the Extract from the Register in which the company is incorporated, i.e., the extract from the official business registry, which contains all the relevant information on the company.

-On the other hand, the company will need to prove or to state its Ultimate Beneficial Owner (hereinafter: UBO).
+• On the other hand, the company will need to prove or state its Ultimate Beneficial Owner and submit the Extract from the Register of Ultimate Beneficial Owners maintained in the home country. (hereinafter: UBO).

 Revealing and registering the UBO is an obligation of the bank and other government institutions or institutions that provide services to the public sector, according to The Law on the Prevention of Money Laundering and the Financing of Terrorism.